 Newsreel 62 – Family and Worker

-The only thing left of the work Family and Worker was a small reproduction in the exhibition catalogue from 1966, five centimeters in size, a black-and-white contour of four silhouettes.
-This absence of images dictated the questions that exhibition and video essay Newsreel 62 – Family and Worker reflect on: What were these images like, the images of the Worker and the Family, and what kind of image can we envisage today, when nearly half a century after the exhibition Yugoslavia has disappeared from the world map, which Syria may be about to, as well?
-Was the image a foreboding of the future, does it reflect the here and now – that is, the there and then?
-Was it thinking about a better tomorrow or point to yesterday?
-Did it depict horror or capture our gaze with its surprising imagination?
+Absence of images dictated the questions that exhibition and video essay Newsreel 62 – Family and Worker reflect on: What were these images like, the images of the Worker and the Family, and what kind of image can we envisage today, when nearly half a century after the exhibition Yugoslavia has disappeared from the world map, which Syria may be about to, as well?

 The intervention provided context with texts published in Newsreel Shreds, contributed for this exhibition by Andrej Šprah, Nace Zavrl, Andreja Hribernik, and Nika Autor.